DanielLincangoGH/prueba-tecnica-01/README.md

 - **Mockito**: A mocking framework for unit tests.
 - **JUnit 5**: A testing framework for Java.
 - **BDD (Behavior-Driven Development)**: Using Gherkin format for unit tests.
+- **Criteria API JPA**: A Java API used to create queries for entities stored in a relational database in a type-safe manner.

 ## Setup & Installation